Skip to main content

 Aside from the hefty expense of ADHD medications, there are other costs associated with ADHD treatment.
 It could take months or years to get a diagnosis, and finding the right medication and dosage can be costly and time-consuming.

 Cognitive behavioral therapy is helpful for most mental health disorders.
-As of 2016, 81% of children with ADHD were receiving behavioral treatment.
-The average cost of therapy for people with ADHD is about $100 and $250 per session.
+As of 2022, 2.8 million children with ADHD in the U.S. were receiving behavioral treatment, which was an increase compared to 2.5 million children in 2016.
+The average cost of therapy without insurance in the U.S. is about $100 to $250 per session.
+Copay costs vary per plan and deductible, and some patients may need to pay the entire cost of the visit until the deductible is reached.

 Most people who are on medication for ADHD need frequent check-ups, often every three months.
 The cost of these appointments can add up quickly, especially for those with a high-deductible insurance plan or no insurance at all.

-In adults, unemployment costs were about $66.8 billion, and productivity loss costs were estimated to be $28.8 billion in 2018, according to a study in the Journal of Managed Care & Specialty Pharmacy.
+According to a study in the Journal of Managed Care & Specialty Pharmacy, unemployment costs were about $66.8 billion, and productivity loss costs were estimated to be $28.8 billion in U.S. adults with ADHD from 2017 to 2018.

 ADHD treatment can be expensive, but there are ways to save money.
-People with ADHD can find more affordable options by comparing prices at different pharmacies, using SingleCare, or checking for rebates from the drug manufacturer.
+By comparing prices at different pharmacies, using SingleCare, or checking for rebates from the drug manufacturer, people with ADHD can find more affordable options.
 Understanding other costs associated with ADHD treatment—such as therapy and testing—can help to plan for the overall expenses related to this condition and its treatment.